Super Cup 2019: FC Goa's Sergio Lobera - Chennai City play good football | Goal.com

 Lobera will be without the services of midfielder Edu Bedia who will miss the game due to a suspension.
 "Edu Bedia is an important player for us.
 Him missing out and with (Ahmed) Jahouh not in the squad, there is a hole there but we are confident of finding a solution.

-"Tomorrow we will field a competitive side and we will try to make it to the final without making excuses of missing one or two players."
+"Tomorrow we will field a competitive side and we will try to make it to the final without making excuses of missing one or two players," he stated.

+Sergio Lobera stressed that it will be very important to maintain a proper balance in their style of play in order to counter that of the opponent.

 "They have good attacking players who are very tricky.
 Nestor (Gordillo), Sandro (Rodriguez) and (Pedro) Manzi have a good understanding between themselves.
 In this game, it is important to keep a balance between defense and attack.
-The team who finds that balance better will be the one who will get the victory."
+The team who finds that balance better will be the one who will get the victory," he said.

 "I think with regard to the nationality of the players in any position, what matters is the way it works out.
 If the team doesn't work out as a group, they are going to struggle.
-It doesn't matter who plays in defence, midfield or attack - whether a foreigner or Indian players, " he said.
+It doesn't matter who plays in defence, midfield or attack - whether a foreigner or Indian players," he opined.

 "I think we have to stick to our idea of football, hopefully not to look at the strong points of other teams, and fight them."